JoeJoe1313/MSc-Machine-Learning-and-Data-Science/README.md

 - Applicable Maths
 - Programming for Data Science
+   - Basic R and Python, namespaces, vectors and matrices, random number generation.
+File formats, data frames and APIs.
+Graphs and Time series.
+Objected-oriented programming.
+Version control with Git.
+Debugging, profiling and defensive programming.
+Unit testing.
+Packaging code for others.
+Generators.
+Awareness of challenges in software development for data science.
 - Ethics in Data Science and Artifical Intelligence (Part 1 and Part 2)
 - Exploratory Data Analytics and Visualisation
 - Supervised Learning